BoKoehler/bloc/README.md

-# sessions
+# SESSIONS
-gym app for me.
+Clean app to track gym progress, simply and easily.